Climate Coding Challenge

 1. Create a new Markdown cell below this one.

-2. In the new cell, answer the following questions using a bulleted list in Markdown – what are 2 things you notice about this data?
+2. Using a bulleted list in Markdown, write down 2 things you notice about the data.
 What physical phenomena or data anomaly could be causing each one?

 You can use the .hvplot() method with similar arguments to create an interactive plot.